 HOW TO APPLY

-STEP 1 - SELECT YOUR PREFERRED RESIDENCY HOST ORGANIZATION
+STEP 1 - SELECT YOUR PREFERRED RESIDENCY PROGRAM

-Applicants will be asked to select the residency host organization that best complements their creative work and disciplinary focus.
-Successful applicants must demonstrate work that is consistent with the disciplinary direction of each respective residency program as described below.
+Select the program below that best aligns with your creative work and disciplinary focus.
+Successful applicants must demonstrate work that is consistent with the disciplinary direction of each respective residency program:

-This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer.
+This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer, or media/film artist.

 The mission of the Djerassi Resident Artists Program is to support and enhance the creativity of artists by providing uninterrupted time for work, reflection, and collegial interaction in a setting of great natural beauty, and to preserve the land on which the program is situated.
 The program is located in the Santa Cruz Mountains an hour from San Francisco.